12-crypto/CoreAI-DemoProjects/Sentiment_Analysis/README.md

 2. **Install Required Packages**:

-   - To enhance the functionality of the CTPO environment, you may need to install some libraries not pre-installed but required for this notebook.
+   - To enhance the functionality of the CoreAI environment, you may need to install some libraries not pre-installed but required for this notebook.
 Follow these steps to install the necessary libraries from the `requirements.txt` file:

    **2.1 Create and Activate the Virtual Environment:**